fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.KeyVault/v1.1.11/New-AzureRmKeyVault.md

 ```

 ### -Location
-Specifies the azure_2 region in which to create the key vault.
+Specifies the Azure region in which to create the key vault.
 Use the command Get-AzureLocationhttps://msdn.microsoft.com/ library/azure/mt589064.aspx to see your choices.
 For more information, type `Get-Help Get-AzureLocation`.